Atarin’s Delve (2011)

 Atarin’s Delve is the fourth adventure for the Chronicles of Ahmerth setting and it is the weakest entry in the series so far.
 It’s not a bad adventure but its fairly inconsequential when compared with entries like Blood Moon Rising or the stellar Inn of Lost Heroes.
 It’s only 12 pages long but it’s how you use those pages that counts.

 The backstory is too long and elaborate for the length of the adventure.
 A very fucking long time ago, a tribe of ancient fish-people clashed with some humans in a cave.
 The humans prevailed by the might of some wizard and turned the water to stone with the Cathla in it.
 However, they sort of survived via some vague affinity with the water and are instead only in suspended animation.
 THEN a crazy aristocrat finds the caverns while digging his burial tombs and proceeds to start a cult worshipping the bizarre fish-lady the Cathla pay homage too, complete with sexy fish lady drawings and orgies.
 And then he dies by hitting his head on the side of a basin.
 His house slowly falling in disrepair, the rest of the nobles occasionally meet in the caverns, and one of them pawns off the Cathla artifacts to cover some debts, attracting the attention of an archeologist.
 (Deep breath).
-The Archeologist traces the stuff back to the cave, starts poking in the cave, inadvertently wakes up the fish-men during the excavation just as the Cult decides to murder him, and everything turns to shit in the caves whilst his apprentice has set out for Capital City land to get authorization and some guards to excavate the place fully.
+The Archeologist traces the stuff back to the cave, starts poking in the cave, inadvertently wakes up the fish-men during the excavation just as the Cult decides to murder him, and everything turns to shit in the caves whilst his apprentice has set out for Capital City land to get authorization and some guards to excavate the place fully (takes inhaler) .
 The Local Adventurers Guild (UGH!) has selected YOU!!!
 DA HEROES! to oversee the excavation.
-When they arrive on the site, they discover only the cold remains of his camp.
+When they arrive on the site, they discover only the cold remains of his camp and the sweet sweet promise of bloodshed.

 Do you see how much backstory was required for a 15 room dungeon?
 Not a promising start.
 There are two entrances but it is extremely likely the party will enter via the caverns the archeologist was excavating as they are clearly marked with a flag.
-The map is actually excellent (credit goes to the superb Dyson Logos), avoiding any hint of linearity in favour of winding, branching passages, secret doors and appropriately interconnected caverns.
+The map is actually excellent (credit goes to the superb Dyson Logos), avoiding any hint of linearity in favor of winding, branching passages, secret doors and appropriately interconnected caverns.

 The room descriptions commit a cardinal sin by spelling out exactly what the purpose of the room ONCE WAS and was once used for before moving on to the actual content now.
 But what the rooms were once used for is hardly relevant to the rest of the adventure.
 Look at this example: